Charles E. Coffin

 Charles Edward Coffin (July 18, 1841 – May 24, 1912), was an American industrialist and Republican politician who moved to Maryland during the American Civil War to operate ironworks near the national capital, and later served in both houses of the Maryland legislature as well as the United States House of Representatives.

 Early life and education

-Charles Edward Coffin was born in Boston, Massachusetts, descended from numerous long-settled elite New England families.
+Charles Edward Coffin was born on July 18, 1841 in Boston, Massachusetts, descended from numerous long-settled elite New England families.
 He attended the Boston grammar and high schools.

+In 1863, he relocated to Maryland and settled at Muikirk, where he purchased a tract of land.
+He discovered iron ore in the property and established iron works for its development.